Jinssi/ContosoTraders/demo-scripts/low-code-development/technical-walkthrough.md

 ## Technical Walkthrough - Power App

 Inventory Management System App was built in Canvas App by using cloud database connectivity.
 Databases are kept in Azure SQL Database.
 We can use the app for CRUD operations.
-In Gravy Traders they need the Update operation through an automation process, before updating the price of any product the stakeholders should approve and once it gets approved the price will be updated automatically.
+In gravy Traders they need the Update operation through an automation process, before updating the price of any product the stakeholders should approve and once it gets approved the price will be updated automatically.
 Based on this scenario the App has to be built.
 Let's go through some of the screens in detail and explore how it's configured and what scripts and formulae are applied.

 1. Login into the Power platform Admin Center (https://admin.powerplatform.microsoft.com) with your Microsoft 365 Global Administrator account.